 Did you miss Science Salon # 23 with Dr. Ken Miller last month?
 The recording is now available for free viewing on skeptic.com.
-Or, if you prefer to listen on your commute, download the podcast audio via iTunes, Spotify, Google Play Music, Stitcher, iHeartRadio, TuneIn, and Soundcloud.
+Or, if you prefer to listen on your commute, download the podcast audio via Apple Podcasts, Spotify, Google Play Music, Stitcher, iHeartRadio, and TuneIn.

 MISSED SCIENCE SALON # 23?